Get involved! Send your photos, video, news & views by texting MG NEWS to 80360 or e-mail us

 “We stayed in touch, exchanging Christmas cards, and I heard he was ill before Christmas.”

 She said: “He was a really nice person, and his death seems very sudden.”

 On his first visit, in 1999, he formally accepted the keys to Market Theatre, as its patron and opened the theatre the following year.

-Mr Briers played to a packed house and charmed and enchanted the audience for almost two hours.
+Mr Briers played to a packed Market Theatre and charmed and enchanted the audience for almost two hours.

-He surprised the audience by saying he did not think Tom Good, his character in The Good Life, was ultimately a likeable character – because he roped others, including his wife, into his selfish vision and used his friends’ goodwill to survive.
+He surprised the audience by saying he did not think that Tom Good, his character in The Good Life, was ultimately a likeable character, - because he roped others, including his wife, into his selfish vision and used his friends' goodwill to survive.